fommil/fpmortals/manuscript/backmatter.md

   data Ordering   = LT | EQ | GT
 ~~~~~~~~

-Haskell also has type aliases, which are entirely for convenience and do not
-signal new type definitions, so an alias or the expanded form can be used
+Like Scala, Haskell has type aliases: an alias or its expanded form can be used
 interchangeably.
 For legacy reasons, `String` is defined as a linked list of
 `Char`